 The Pros and Cons of Investing in IPOs

 Access to IPO investing can be exciting.
-It can make an investor feel like they’re invested — literally — in buzzy companies that may be shaping the way we live and work.
+It can make an investor feel like they’re investing in dynamic companies that may be shaping the way we live and work.
 But they can also be risky.
 Some companies that may get a lot of media attention may fail to live up to investor expectations.
 Other companies may hit bumps in the road as they adjust to being a public company facing investor scrutiny.
-That’s why it can be a good idea for an investor to assess what goals they want their IPO investment to fulfill.

 Pros of Investing in an IPO